gitlord217/budget-buddy-project/COMPREHENSIVE_APP_GUIDE.md

 The **group functionality** and **invitation system** demonstrate advanced database relationships and **role-based access control**, making this application suitable for both personal and collaborative financial management scenarios.

 ---

-*This guide covers the complete technical implementation of your budget tracker application.
-Use this information to confidently discuss any aspect of the application's architecture, features, or technical decisions during your presentation.*